Board-adopted Environmental Review Guidelines

 Note: Air Quality Significance Thresholds used by the County of Santa Barbara for projects where the County is a lead agency under CEQA can be found at Santa Barbara County Environmental Review.

 The District maintains a guidance document for assessing and mitigating air quality and greenhouse gas impacts.
 This document includes tools and methodologies to quantify air pollutant emissions and characterize impacts, and strategies to mitigate impacts.
 It also includes discussion of the California Emission Estimator Model (CalEEMod).
-CalEEMod version 2016.3.2 is available on the CalEEMod website for download.
-The June 2017 version of this document can be downloaded here: Scope and Content of Air Quality Sections in Environmental Documents.
+CalEEMod version 2020.4.0 is available on the South Coast AQMD webpage for download.
+A 2022 limited revision of this document is now available and can be downloaded here:

 (Note: Staff is currently working on a comprehensive update to this document.)